LAST UPDATED: 10 August 2023

 - Event team information: names, roles and contact details for key team members, e.g. RD, deputy RD, race marshals etc

-- First aid arrangements: names, roles and contact details for your head of first aid/safety crews and other key first aid personnel.
+- Race medical plan: names, roles and contact details for your head of first aid/safety crews and other key first aid personnel.
 You can also include 2-3 sentences on the size, quality of force and deployment plan of first aid crews on race day.

 - Volunteer force overview: names, roles and contact details of key volunteer team captains (e.g. aid station heads), accompanied by a short description of sizes and functions of volunteer teams.